propagatorgr/Raspberry-Pi-Translation-Guide/Technologies/Translating Scratch.md

 # Translating Scratch

+**Before the launch of Scratch 3, please use the beta version available here: https://beta.scratch.mit.edu/**

 Scratch is a visual programming language that helps young people learn to think creatively, reason systematically and work collaboratively.
 It enables kids to program their own interactive stories, games and animations.

 Scratch is available in a number of languages which means that the code in Scratch projects will need to be translated in line with the **official Scratch translation**.
 You can change the language of Scratch Editor by clicking the globe icon and selecting the language you're translating: